OtherRealms/Shot-Manager-Guide/index.rst

 ======
 These settings are stored in your addon preferences.

-* **Temp Path** , The directory that will store temporary job files for the intergrations/ submitters.
+* **Temp Path** , The directory that will store temporary job files for the integrations/ submitters.
 Click trash can to clear files recognised by Shot Manager.
 * **Render As Copy** , Save a Blend file when using SM render specifically for rendering.
 Large files make take more time however it will prevent inconsistencies if the file is changed.
-* **Safe Mode** , When bacth rendering, Blender will be run using factory startup settings, disabling 3rd party addon's that might interfere with the render process.
+* **Safe Mode** , When batch rendering, Blender will be run using factory startup settings, disabling 3rd party addons that might interfere with the render process.
 Render devices are then forced and addons in the exceptions white list will be enabled.
 * **Add Exception** , Allow specific 3rd party addons to be enabled during batch render.